dmmulroy/tsc.nvim/README.md

 ## Configuration

-By default, the plugin uses the default `tsc` command with the `--noEmit` flag to avoid generating output files during type-checking and `--color false` to ensure proper error parsing.
-It automatically performs a backward search from the current directory for a `tsconfig` file when no explicit project is configured.
+By default, the plugin uses the default `tsc` command with the `--noEmit` flag to avoid generating output files during type-checking.
+It automatically adds `--color false` to ensure proper error parsing (unless you explicitly set `color = true`).
+It performs a backward search from the current directory for a `tsconfig` file when no explicit project is configured.
 The flags option can accept both a string and a table.
 Here's the default configuration:

 ```lua
 {